cosmic-sense/misc/datashare/index.md

    "TemporalReferenceSystem": {
-      "TimeZone": "For time series, standard time zone notation, e.g. UTC or UTC+x", "IntervalLength": "For time series, the length of the accumulation/averaging interval (in seconds); use 0 for instantaneous data such as FDR observations", "TimestampAtEndOfInterval": "For time series, specify (Truie/False) if timestamps refer to the end of the accumulation/averaging interval (as opposed to the beginning)."
+      "TimeZone": "For time series, standard time zone notation, e.g. UTC or UTC+x", "IntervalLength": "For time series, the length of the accumulation/averaging interval (in seconds); use 0 for instantaneous data such as manual FDR observations", "TimestampAtEndOfInterval": "For time series, "True": timestamps refer to the end of the accumulation/averaging interval; "False": timestamps refer to the beginning of the accumulation/averaging interval."
    },

-   "Remarks": "Optional: add any further remarks or comments you consider important."
+   "Remarks": "Optional: add any further remarks or comments you consider important (e.g. references to further accompanying explanatory files)."
 }
 ```